Vertiv discusses how to optimise UPS performance in modern data centres

 “All of this is driven by the rapidly advancing digitalisation in our daily lives.
 Digitalisation determines new requirements in terms of capacity and flexibility along time, which need to be addressed in different ways.
 Some are related to technology and others to installation,” says Zanei.

-Vertiv is hosting a free to attend technical webcast on December 7 at 10am GMT to provide answers to these issues and more in discussing best practice design advice to optimise UPS performance in modern data centres.
+Vertiv is hosting a free to attend technical webcast on December 7 at 10am GMT to provide answers to these issues and more in discussing best practice design advice to optimise UPS performance in modern data centers.